ReedMerrill/sampleReddit/README.md

-# 🫴 sampleReddit: Easy, documented snowball sampling
+# sampleReddit: Snowball sampling on Reddit with Python

 sampleReddit provides a streamlined interface for generating documented snowball samples of Reddit data.